Lexus UX SUV (2019 - ) review

 How much equipment do I get?

-A heaving standard kit list has always been a big part of the appeal of a Lexus, and so it remains with the UX.
+Lexus cars have always come with loads of standard kit, and that's the case with the UX.
 Even the entry-level UX comes with sat-nav, Bluetooth, numerous USB ports, dual-zone climate control, powered windows, rain-sensing wipers, a reversing camera and automatic high-beam headlights.
-The only thing missing buyers will really want in a car like this is leather upholstery, and you can add it as an option, but only as part of a pack that costs several thousand pounds.
+The only thing missing buyers might want in a car like this is leather upholstery.
+You can add it as an option, but only as part of a pack that costs several thousand pounds.

 The F Sport has leather seats, along with gearshift paddles, a heated steering wheel and heated front seats with electric adjustment, along with a whole bunch of cosmetic upgrades.
 The Takumi, meanwhile, comes loaded with anything and everything Lexus has the power to throw at it, including a head-up display, an upgraded Mark Levinson sound system, keyless entry, 360-degree parking cameras, wireless phone charging, a powered tailgate and a sunroof.